GPREETHAMSAXON/powerBI-data-visualizations/README.md

 ├── 📄 Swiggy Power BI.pdf # Dashboard screenshots (preview)
 └── 📄 README.md # This file

+# 🌍 Real-Time Disaster Analysis Dashboard – Power BI Project

+This project presents a comprehensive **Power BI dashboard** that analyzes the **impact of global disasters** over time across different regions and disaster types.
+From floods and droughts to epidemics and earthquakes, this dashboard offers insights that can aid policymakers, researchers, and disaster response teams in better understanding patterns and preparing for future risks.

 ---

+## 📌 Project Objective

+The goal of this project was to visualize and analyze disaster data from multiple dimensions including:

+- **Disaster Type**
+- **Geographic Region**
+- **Temporal Trends**
+- **Total Damage and Deaths**
+- **Distribution by Country and Continent**

+This analysis helps to identify **disaster-prone regions**, **historical damage trends**, and **common causes** of high-impact events.

+---

+## 🧰 Tools & Technologies

+- **Power BI Desktop** – for building the dashboard
+- **Power Query** – for data cleansing and transformation
+- **DAX** – for creating calculated columns and custom measures
+- **Geospatial Visuals** – for mapping regions and country-wise impacts

+---

+## 📊 Dashboard Highlights

+### 🔹 Page 1: Global View by Country
+- Distribution of different disaster types across countries
+- World map visualizing death tolls and economic damage
+- Interactive slicers for filtering by disaster type and region

+### 🔹 Page 2: Disaster Hotspots by Region
+- Comparison of deaths and economic loss across continents
+- Visual breakdown of high-impact zones

+### 🔹 Page 3: Trend Analysis Over Time
+- Year-wise disaster occurrence and damage cost trends
+- Timeline visualization showing peaks in natural disaster impact

+### 🔹 Page 4: Impact Distribution and Categories
+- Region-wise impact distribution by disaster type
+- Breakdown of disaster categories and associated causes
+- Top contributing factors to extreme damage

+---

+## 🔍 Insights & Learnings

+- Use of **Power BI geospatial visuals** to map real-world data
+- Advanced **data modeling using DAX**
+- Designing **multi-page narratives** for thematic exploration
+- Trend spotting through historical data (1990s–2020s)
+- Realization of **global climate vulnerability** zones

+---

+## 📁 Repository Structure

+📁 Real-Time-Disaster-Analysis/
+├── 📄 Disaster_Analysis_Dashboard.pbix # Power BI dashboard file
+├── 📄 Dataset.xlsx # Source data used
+├── 📄 Real Time Disaster Analysis.pdf # Dashboard preview (all pages)
+└── 📄 README.md # Project documentation

 ## 📁 File Format